Mental Health Facilities Quincy, IL

 Chaddock

-Chaddock is a mental health clinic in Quincy, Illinois, located at 205 South 24th Street, 62301.
-Chaddock offers residential treatment and telemedicine/telehealth.
-Chaddock provides behavior modification, couples/family therapy and cognitive behavioral therapy to children / adolescents.
-Chaddock also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Chaddock include therapeutic foster care, family psychoeducation and case management.
+Chaddock is one of mental health facilities in Quincy, Illinois, located at 205 South 24th Street, 62301 zip code.
+Chaddock provides telemedicine/telehealth and residential treatment.
+Chaddock provides dialectical behavior therapy, behavior modification and activity therapy to children / adolescents.
+Chaddock also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services provided at Chaddock include diet and exercise counseling, family psychoeducation and supported housing.

 Learn More